porsche-design-system/porsche-design-system/packages/components/src/components/navigation/stepper-horizontal/stepper-horizontal/stepper-horizontal.examples.md

 Horizontal steppers are ideal when the contents of one step depend on an earlier step.
 Avoid using long step names.

 The component does not handle the display of your content.
-If you use the component you have to manually take care of the content to be rendered beneath.
-To help with this task, if a step is clicked the component triggers an event called `stepChange` with the index of the clicked step.
+When using the component you have to manually take care of the content to be rendered beneath.
+To help with this task, if a step is clicked, the component triggers an event called `stepChange` with the index of the clicked step.

 **Note**: Maximum of 9 steps are supported.